ExtremeElectronics/RC2040-ROMWBW/README.md

 ## Notes
 FFS is currenty broken, cpm tools needs 64K and in a pico(1) there just isnt enough space.
 Ill need a Pico2 to get this working.

-With the latest ROMWBW this requirement has been removed so CP/M 3 and ZPM3 will now work.
+Inreassed bank ram so, With the latest ROMWBW CP/M 3 and ZPM3 will now work.

 There is a new RC2040.ini file ROM and disk images for ROMWBW in the sd-card directory.